sagemath/trac_to_gh/Issue 8507.md

 # Issue 8507: all flag ignored for GF(107)(0).sqrt

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8507

 Original creator: robertwb